godratio/api_osx_win_ios/readme.md

 6. ...

-Ripped from stb libs.
+The following was Ripped from stb libs.
 Same exact reasoning here.

 #### Why single-file headers?